Pennsylvania Regulation Section 125.51, Allowance of deduction for cost depletion provides in part:

 For information regarding the Pennsylvania personal income tax treatment of royalties and rents, refer to

-Pennsylvania Personal Income Tax Guide Chapter 13, Net Income (Loss) from Rents, Royalties, Copyrights, and Patents.
+PA Personal Income Tax Guide - Net Income (Loss) from Rents, Royalties, Copyrights and Patents.

 Pennsylvania Personal Income Tax Treatment of Timber

 The sale of timber can be taxable for purposes of the Pennsylvania personal income tax.
 Refer to

 Pennsylvania Personal Income Tax Letter Ruling No. PIT-08-003 for more information.